elorismile/portfolio/solarcar_mainboard.md

 Testing SPI timing
 ![20250120_130522](https://github.com/user-attachments/assets/e54061db-dd00-450e-9b77-e17a79f76080)

 Version 2 uses the Ublox M9V.
-I chose it because it has very high precision for its cost ($35).
+I chose it because it has very high precision for its cost.
 It seems to work well, with <2m accuracy in most conditions.
 It also has much higher update frequency than the previous GNSS module.
 For this application, I am running the navigation updates at 10Hz and using the GPS time to timestamp my datalog entries.
 ![image](https://github.com/user-attachments/assets/76708cc4-90b9-4c39-a783-8b1467a7694d)